 Reiki is a form of alternative therapy often called energy healing.
 It’s based on an Eastern belief in an energy that supports the body’s natural healing abilities.
 If you're looking for a natural way to relieve pain, ease stress, or help your body heal, Reiki may be an option.

 A Reiki practitioner puts their hands on or just above your body and tries to transfer healing energy to it.
 This Japanese practice is used all over the world.
 But there's not much research on it.

 The studies that have been done seem to show that it can have a positive effect for some people.
 It's not clear, though, how much or why.
 So, many doctors are waiting to make a judgment until more research is done.
 Reiki is believed to be safe, but it shouldn't replace any of your regular medical treatments.

 Many types of natural medicine are based on the belief that every person has a "biofield" -- an energy field just outside your body.
 When something messes with it, you get sick or don't feel well.

 Reiki, acupuncture, tai chi, and yoga are all centered around the idea of a biofield.
 They work to restore its balance through pressure, movement, or breathing.

-Some experts think that when a Reiki practitioner puts her hands on or above your body it can help make a weak biofield stronger.
+Some experts think that when a Reiki practitioner puts their hands on or above your body it can help make a weak biofield stronger.
 Others believe it makes you feel better by shifting your body from a tense "fight or flight" mode to a more relaxed state.